ANSH-RIYAL/requirements_creator/README.md

 - Use the web demo for quick testing and exploration
 - Use CLI commands for reliable library database expansion
 - The system gracefully handles failures and always provides useful output

+---

+**Stop guessing.
+Start building.**

+## 🚀 Want to Build Something Similar?

+This project was built using a systematic methodology with **Knowledge Docs Templates**.
+Check out the [WALKTHROUGH.md](WALKTHROUGH.md) to learn how to build your own production-ready applications using the same approach!

+The methodology includes:
+- **Foundation Definition** - Clear principles and constraints
+- **Project Scoping** - Realistic boundaries and phases
+- **Architecture Planning** - Consistent structure and patterns
+- **AI Development Guidance** - Specific prompts for different tools
+- **Intelligent Logic Design** - Decision-making patterns
+- **Real-World Testing** - Comprehensive scenarios

+Perfect for building consistent, maintainable, and scalable applications! 🎯